-African Revival has head offices in London (UK), Gulu (Uganda), and Choma (Zambia).
-In South Sudan we work in partnership with other NGOs – The Brickworks and Fields of Life.
-Our UK office is primarily concerned with fundraising and communications, in order to support the programmes carried out by our 20+ dedicated staff in the field.
+African Revival has head offices in Surrey (UK), Gulu (Uganda), and Kalomo (Zambia).
+In South Sudan we manage projects from Uganda, with project oversight from our team who travel to schools for site inspections, and in partnership with other NGOs.
+Our UK office is primarily concerned with fundraising, communications, and programme support, in order to support work carried out by our 20+ dedicated staff in the field.

-Across all our offices, we are lucky enough to be supported by a team of fantastic, hard-working volunteers and a board of experienced and passionate trustees.
+Across all our offices, we are lucky enough to be supported by a team of fantastic, hard-working staff, volunteers, and an experienced and passionate board of trustees & board members.

-Elaine Miller – Executive Director Elaine re-joined African Revival as Executive Director UK in September 2016.
-She has a track record of successful fundraising, having previously been Fundraising Director at African Revival between 2004 and 2010, and Philanthropy Director at The London Community Foundation from 2012 to August 2016.
-Elaine has a wealth of experience in communications, sales, and marketing – beginning her career in radio advertising at Kiss FM and Xfm, before being appointed Head of Entertainment at Capital Radio Group.
-Elaine is fizzing with ideas of how to create partnerships and build campaigns to engage businesses, individuals, trusts and foundations.
-Married to Andy, they have two boys, Jamie & Chad.
+Elaine Miller – Executive Director – previously Fundraising Director at African Revival between 2004 and 2010, and Philanthropy Director at The London Community Foundation from 2012 to August 2016, before re-joining AR in 2016.
+Elaine has a wealth of experience in communications, sales, and marketing – beginning her career in radio at Kiss FM and Xfm, before being appointed Head of Entertainment at Capital Radio Group.
 Elaine enjoys music, rugby and walking their retriever, Harley.

-Brian Carrick – Part Time Finance Manager Brian joined African Revival in March 2017, having previously enjoyed 40 years’ experience in Financial Management – working in Banking, Manufacturing, Leisure in both the private and not-for-profit Charity sectors.
-Brian’s job involves keeping us on top of everything finance-related, reviewing our financial information, systems and controls, and producing figures for our board of trustees which combine the operations in the UK, Uganda and Zambia.
+Brian Carrick – Finance Manager – Part-time – Brian joined African Revival in March 2017, having previously enjoyed 40 years’ experience in Financial Management – working in Banking, Manufacturing, Leisure in both the private and not-for-profit Charity sectors.
 Married to Jane, when he’s not balancing the books he enjoys walking, reading about history and watching rugby.

 David Moono Sangweni – Construction Supervisor

-Dave, as he is fondly called at the office, joined us in 2006 when African Revival was first starting out in Zambia.
-He initially joined the organization as a carpenter and driver until 2010 when he was promoted to Construction Supervisor.
-He is the longest serving staff at the Zambian office, having completed over 60 projects so far.
-David has exceptional driving and community mobilisation skills, and traverses the Kalomo and Choma terrain with ease.
-He is also very good with craft works, to the point that most welding works for projects are done by him.
-In his spare time, he does some carpentry and he also happens to be a very committed member of his church where he is an Assistant Pastor.
+Dave joined African Revival in 2006 when we first started working in Zambia.
+He initially joined as a carpenter and driver until 2010 when he was promoted to Construction Supervisor.
+He is the longest serving staff member.
+Dave has exceptional community mobilisation skills.
+In his spare time, he does some carpentry and is also a committed member of his church where he is an Assistant Pastor.